jack9267/Dependencies/Projects/curl/src/tests/README.md

   The test script will check that all allocated memory is freed properly IF curl has been built with the `CURLDEBUG` define set.
-The script will automatically detect if that is the case, and it will use the 'memanalyze.pl' script to analyze the memory debugging output.
+The script will automatically detect if that is the case, and it will use the `memanalyze.pl` script to analyze the memory debugging output.

   Also, if you run tests on a machine where valgrind is found, the script will use valgrind to run the test with (unless you use `-n`) to further verify correctness.

-  runtests.pl's `-t` option will enable torture testing mode, which runs each test many times and makes each different memory allocation fail on each successive run.
+  The `runtests.pl` `-t` option enables torture testing mode.
+It runs each test many times and makes each different memory allocation fail on each successive run.
 This tests the out of memory error handling code to ensure that memory leaks do not occur even in those situations.
 It can help to compile curl with `CPPFLAGS=-DMEMDEBUG_LOG_SYNC` when using this option, to ensure that the memory log file is properly written even if curl crashes.